fbpx

 Economic Development (in India)

-Students will take 1 mod of this course in the fall, followed by an immersive experience during term 4.
-The first mod will lay the academic foundation.
-Travel to India will occur during the first 2-3 weeks of term 4, and students will work on a culminating project upon return at the end of the term.
+Students take 1 mod of this course in the fall, followed by an immersive experience during Term 4.
+The first mod lays the academic foundation.
+Travel to India occurs during the first 2-3 weeks of Term 4, and students work on the culminating project upon return at the end of the term.

 Students earn 3 credits in history and fulfill their service requirement.
 IB diploma candidates will be able to use this experience for their Creativity, Activity, and Service (CAS) project.
-This immersion-term course is cross-listed as HIS990I.
+This immersion-term course is cross-listed as HIS990I (History).
 A travel-abroad course, it requires parental consent.

 Min-Max Credit Hours: 3.0-3.0